uccser/cs-field-guide/csfieldguide/static/interactives/scene-editor/README.md

 ## Licences

-This interactive uses [mathjs](https://github.com/josdejong/mathjs), [three.js](https://github.com/mrdoob/three.js/), [sprintf-js](https://github.com/alexei/sprintf.js) and [MathJax](https://github.com/mathjax/MathJax).
+This interactive uses [mathjs](https://github.com/josdejong/mathjs), [three.js](https://github.com/mrdoob/three.js/), [three-orbit-controls](https://github.com/mattdesl/three-orbit-controls), [sprintf-js](https://github.com/alexei/sprintf.js) and [MathJax](https://github.com/mathjax/MathJax).
 Licences for these can be found in `LICENCE-THIRD-PARTY`, with full copies available in the `third_party_licences` directory.

-This interactive also uses example code from three.js: `TeapotBufferGeometry.js` and `Detector.js` (both modified) are stored in `static/js/third-party/threejs/`; and `three-orbit-controls` is loaded from NPM.
+This interactive also uses example code from three.js: `TeapotBufferGeometry.js` and `Detector.js` (both modified) are stored in `static/js/third-party/threejs/`.
-The former two files have a separate licence listing in `LICENCE-THIRD-PARTY` as they are modified.
-All three are used under the same three.js licence.
+The two files have a separate licence listing in `LICENCE-THIRD-PARTY` as they are modified, but are used under the same three.js licence.
 Note that MathJax is loaded from a CDN in `base.html`.

 ## Images